fabio-sassi/zm/README.md

 The continue exception suspend the execution of a subtask in the raise state and resume the state with the catch.

-In this situations all the subtask between the raise and the subtask before catch are a suspended block.
+In this situation all the subtask between the raise and the subtask before catch are a suspended block.

 This block can be resumed using: